precision-sustainable-ag/SemiF-DataReporting/README.md

 ### Output

 1. PDF Report: The ReporterBlobMetrics class generates a PDF report containing the blob metrics.
-The PDF file is saved in the directory specified by `cfg.paths.report` in the configuration file, with the naming format `semifield-developed-images_image_counts_and_averages_report.pdf`.
+The PDF file is saved in the directory specified by `cfg.paths.report` in the configuration file, with the naming format `semifield_report.pdf`.